VladimirKosyuk/Check_user_profile_size/README.md

 Does:

-User profile size check on every production server into domain via SMB, if size exceeds 1 GB - out to file.
+-User profile size check on every production server into domain via SMB, if size exceeds 1 GB - out to file.

 Requeres: